MBRzealand/NewYorker/01 Business Modeling/VisionDocument.md

 Partners of Byens Vinduer, Employees of Byens Vinduer, Byens Vinduer ApS, instructors of the underlying project.

-All partners and employees of Byens Vinduer ApS wishes for a simplified solution for making requests, that fit customers specifications, and if possible generate AutoCAD files for production of said request sent by email.
+All partners and employees of Byens Vinduer ApS wishes for a simplified solution for making offers, that fit customers specifications, and if possible generate AutoCAD files for production of said offer sent by email.

 ### Features: